- About

 Motivation, according to DeCenzo and Robbins’s book, involves addressing the needs of each individual, including both financial and non-financial ones.
 In the tourism industry, motivating employees is essential for maintaining a high standard of service.

-Employee engagement in tourism can be facilitated by recognizing achievements and celebrating success, providing opportunities for personal growth, and creating an overall positive work environment.
+Employee engagement in tourism can be facilitated by recognizing achievements and celebrating success, providing opportunities for personal growth, and creating an overall positive work environment, something that starts with strong leadership at the manager level.
 Financial rewards, such as bonuses and commissions, are also common incentives in the tourism industry.
 For example, a tour guide may receive a bonus for positive guest feedback, or hotel staff could be rewarded for maintaining high guest satisfaction scores.
 Non-financial rewards, such as flexible working hours, recognition programs, and opportunities for travel, can also help motivate tourism employees.

 The last function, maintenance, is concerned with HR providing working conditions that employees believe are necessary in order to retain their commitment and loyalty to the organization.